JaceyStew6/CDA_M2i/Formation_CDA/18_Java/05_JPA/Exercice/Tp_Billeterie/Tp_Billetterie.md

   - Client
         - nom
-        - prenom
+        - prénom
         - adresse (One to one / embedded)
         - age
-        - numeros de telephone
+        - numéros de telephone

 ---